How To Grow and Care For Japanese Pieris Shrubs

 Fertilizing

-Fertilize with rhododendron fertilizer* in mid-February and mid-May, if desired, and water it in well.
+Fertilize with rhododendron fertilizer* in early spring before it starts to bloom and water it in well.

-One gardener told me to dump coffee grounds around the base of the Pieris to maintain soil acidity.
-So I do this several times a year and it seems to make my plant happy.
+You can also dump coffee grounds around the base of the Pieris to maintain soil acidity.
+I do this several times a year and it seems to make my plant happy.

 Common Problems